gordonwoodhull/quarto-typst-engine/README.md

   - url: file:///absolute/path/to/quarto-typst-engine/typst-engine.ts
 ```

 **Important**: When using the `file://` domain, the path must be absolute.
-Project-relative paths are not currently supported with `file://` URLs.
+Project-relative paths are not currently supported.
 This limitation will likely be fixed in the stable release.

 ## Usage